 - Student Resources

 - Contact Us

 The Welding Technology Department at Austin Community College offers a Certificate and an Associate of Applied Science (AAS) in Welding Inspection.
 The Inspection courses are offered only at the Riverside Campus; the other welding courses are available at Round Rock and Riverside.

 The Welding Inspection AAS is a two year program designed to give the student a background in welding as well as training as a welding inspector.

-The Inspection Certificate at Austin Community College consists of four courses.
+The Inspection Certificate is a two semester program consisting of four courses.
 The first two courses (WLDG 1427 Welding Codes and Standards and NDTE 1405 Introduction to Ultrasonics) must be taken together and are offered only in the fall semesters.
 The second two courses (NDTE 2401 Advanced Ultrasonics and NDTE 2411 Preparation for Certified Welding Inspector Exam) must be taken together and are offered only in the spring semesters.

 In addition to tuition and fees, there are significant costs associated with this program.
 The student will be responsible for purchasing the current Structural Welding Code- Steel AWS D1.1 and other books and supplies.
 The student will also be responsible for paying their own costs associated with taking the CWI exam (test fees, travel, etc).
 For details, please see the syllabi for the inspection courses.

 The Welding Inspection program at Austin Community College prepares the student for two career paths: